-Equal educational opportunities shall be available for all students without regard to race, color, national origin, ancestry, age, sexual orientation, gender identity, ethnicity, language, religious belief, physical or mental impairment, financial status, status as to homelessness, order of protection status, actual or potential marital status, or parental status, including pregnancy.
-Equal educational opportunities shall include all programs, activities, and services or benefits offered by the district, as well as designated youth groups as outlined in Board Policy 8:20 (Community Use of School Facilities).
+Equal educational and extracurricular opportunities shall be available for all students without regard to color, race, nationality, religion, sex, sexual orientation, ancestry, age, physical or mental disability, gender identity, status of being homeless, immigration status, order of protection status, actual or potential marital status, including pregnancy.
+Equal educational opportunities shall include all programs, activities, extra-curricular programs, and services or benefits offered by the district, as well as designated youth groups as outlined in Board Policy 8:20 (Community Use of School Facilities).
 The CCSD 89 Board of Education provides a uniform grievance procedure (as outlined in Board Policy 2:260, Uniform Grievance Procedure) for any individual who alleges a violation of this policy.
 Further information regarding this policy can be found on the district's website, www.ccsd89.org/board.